khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

 import pandas as pd
 import numpy as np
 ```
-## ii.
+## II.
 Initialize the summarization pipeline with the pre-trained BART model: 'philschmid/bart-large-cnn-samsum'
 ```python
 #Hyperparameters: min_length = 5, max_length = 30
 summarizer = pipeline("summarization", model="philschmid/bart-large-cnn-samsum", min_length = 5, max_length = 30)
 ```

-## iii.
+## III.
 Testing some inputs
 ```python
 conversation1 = '''I imagine, that I was friend with Ariel.
 I imagine we were going to get food.